exonum/exonum-doc/src/architecture/clients.md

 The presence of light clients does not mean the absence of auditor nodes, since their tasks are different.
 Light clients verify particular user's data, while auditor nodes verify a blockchain as a whole.

+Light client security could be compared to [TLS][wiki:tls] security checks embedded into web browsers.
+It is not a direct substitute to auditing performed by auditor nodes, but it provides a measurable degree of security against [MitM attacks][wiki:mitm] and maliciously acting nodes that the client may communicate with.
+At the same time, if light clients cover all blockchain transactions, their *collective* security can become comparable to the security provided by the auditor nodes.

 The presence of light clients in a blockchain-based system leads to certain difficulties during development: